zonca/zonca-blog/_posts/2021-01-22-sgci-tech-blog.md

 Finally, we can leverage the [Zero to JupyterHub project](https://zero-to-jupyterhub.readthedocs.io/) and customize their recipe to automatically deploy all the components needed for a distributed JupyterHub deployment on Kubernetes.

-We can configure authentication with Github/Google/XSEDE/CILogon, choose a Docker container with all the packages needed by the users, configure a public URL and setup HTTPS.
+We can configure authentication with Github/Google/XSEDE/CILogon, choose a Docker container with all the packages needed by the users, decide how much RAM/CPU/disk each user has access to, configure a public URL and setup HTTPS.

 Once the deployment is complete, the users can point their browser to the master node of the deployment, authenticate and have a Jupyter Notebook be spawned for them across the cluster of Jetstream instances with a dedicated amount of computing resources.